Pinafore/tenor-annotation/app/README.md

 # Document Annotation App

+Original Author: Andrew Mao

+Some updated by: Pranav Goel

 An interface for annotating documents, with the help of topic models and active learning.

-Frontend is written in React, backend is written in Python (FastAPI).
+Frontend is written in React, backend is written in Python (FastAPI). **Please view the documentation in the sibling directory `docs/` in order to better understand the core functionality and state of the app (as of September 2nd, 2022).**

 ![user interface](interface.png)